Charles Schwab Promotion:

 Charles Schwab Promotion Details:

-Offer valid for new clients who do not have a Charles Schwab & Co., Inc. (“Schwab") brokerage account and who open and make a qualifying net deposit into a Schwab retail brokerage account within 45 days of enrollment in the offer.
-Net deposits are assets deposited into the account minus assets withdrawn from the account and transferred out of Schwab.
-Only outside assets new to Schwab qualify; assets transferred from affiliates other than Schwab Retirement Plan Services, Inc. and Schwab Retirement Plan Services Company are excluded.
-Net deposits will be calculated daily, and the trades will be credited to your account within one week of confirmation of your qualifying net deposit.
-The trades will be applied only to the enrolled account and apply only to base equity, exchange-traded fund (ETF), and options commissions.
-Options per-contract, foreign transaction, exchange, and regulatory fees still apply.
+With a qualifying net deposit of $100,000, earn 500 commission-free online trades.
+Charles Schwab promotion offer valid for individuals who make a qualifying net deposit into a Charles Schwab & Co.
+Inc. (“Schwab”) retail brokerage account within 45 days of enrollment in the offer.
+Net deposits are assets deposited into the enrolled account minus assets withdrawn from the account and transferred out of Schwab.
+Only assets new to Schwab qualify; assets transferred from affiliates other than Schwab Retirement Plan Services, Inc. and Schwab Retirement Plan Services Company are excluded.
+The trades will be credited to the enrolled account within approximately one week of confirmation of your qualifying net deposit.
+Trades apply only to base equity, exchange-traded fund (ETF), and options commissions and options per-contract fees up to 20 contracts per trade (standard per-contract fees apply for additional contracts).
+Foreign transaction, exchange, and regulatory fees still apply.
 Only trades placed through Schwab.com, Schwab trading platforms, and Schwab Wireless are eligible.
-Trades will expire 180 days after being credited to your account and will not be applied to previously executed trades.
+Trades will expire 365 days after being credited to your account and will not be applied to previously executed trades.
 No credit will be given for unexecuted trades.

 the cheapest option is trading on-line.
 The web site is simple and easy to learn.
-New traders should have no problem in this category.
+New traders should have no problem mastering it.

 Schwab’s advanced trading platforms, called StreetSmart Edge, is available free of charge to

 qualified Active Trader clients (36 trades or more per year) although less-frequent traders have reported receiving the platform at no cost.

 ThSchwab’seir initial funding requirement of $1,000 could be a real turn off to those who don’t need a checking account.
 Other brokers such as

 TradeKing and Firstrade have no minimum initial deposit and no checking account requirement.